-Acclaimed Australian artist Wendy Sharpe will take over the walls of Sydney Jewish Museum’s gallery space, using a large-scale painted mural to tell her family’s stories from their Ukrainian hometown of Kamianets-Podilskyi.
+In July 2021, Archibald-winning Australian artist Wendy Sharpe took over the walls of Sydney Jewish Museum’s gallery space, using a large-scale painted mural to tell her family’s stories from their Ukrainian hometown of Kamianets-Podilskyi.

-The artist will paint directly onto the Museum’s walls, depicting a colourful installation of streetscapes and snippets of her own nostalgic memories from her recent trip to Ukraine.
-For just 8 weeks, visitors to the exhibition will be able to trace the memories of Wendy and her ancestors, until the mural is painted over and returned to memory.
+The artist painted directly onto the Museum’s walls, depicting a colourful installation of streetscapes and snippets of her own nostalgic memories from her recent trip to Ukraine.
+While it was intended that for just 8 weeks visitors would be able view the mural until was to be painted over, COVID-19 restrictions meant the mural was unfortunately never to open to the public.

 Wendy Sharpe is the only child of British parents who immigrated to Australia in the 1950s, settling in Sydney.
 Her mother, Marjorie, born in Yorkshire, wasn’t Jewish, but her father, writer and historian Alan Sharpe was of Russian Jewish heritage.
 His parents were Ben and Bessie Cohen (née Fishman).
 Ben died at a young age leaving Bessie a widow with two young sons.
 Bessie eventually married Dave Shapavitch (Sharpe).
 In the early 1900s, Bessie Fishman’s relatives escaped pogroms, fleeing Kamianets-Podilskyi, then part of Russia, now Ukraine, settling in London as refugees.